 We all want to feel like James Bond sometime in our life, and casino nights are the perfect place to give your donors a taste of the high life.

-While casino fundraisers might start off as traditional nonprofit events with online ticket sales and online donations, what happens at the event really takes the P2P elements to the next level.
+While casino fundraisers might start off as traditional nonprofit events with online ticket sales and online donations, what happens at the event really takes the peer-to-peer elements to the next level.

 One of the great parts of being involved in nonprofit fundraising is getting to flex your ‘creative chops’.

-By bringing creativity to the forefront, there are plenty of ways to use your nonprofit’s mission as a jumping off point for creative P2P campaigns.
+There are plenty of ways to use your nonprofit’s mission as a jumping off point for creative peer-to-peer campaigns.